Skip to content

 Direct single-prompt request 0–20.4% Claude refuses; Codex hardens

-Staging silences both defense modes simultaneously.
+Staging silences both defense modes at once.
 A full-context implementation protocol — implementer sees all three tickets at once — closes only 50% of the staged-versus-direct gap, ruling out raw context fragmentation as the sole mechanism.

 graph TD